 Once you have chosen a date and location we will work together on making your plan come true!
 From finding flowers at local farms to photographing your elopement with Mt Hood in the background, I'll help you plan a ceremony that is just as special and unique as your love.
 Elopement planning can seem like a lot of work, but it doesn't have to be!

 Getting a marriage license in Oregon is pretty simple.
 When you elope in Oregon there is a 3 day waiting period before you can collect your license in person.
 You must apply for the marriage certificate at least three days before your ceremony date, though it is valid for much longer than that.
 The fee is $60 per person and you must go together to get the license.
 If you plan ahead, you can apply online beforehand and save some time.

 First, you must contact your local county clerk.
 In most counties, they will have a list of all the locations where marriage ceremonies can be performed and their requirements for eligibility.
 Getting married on the coast or in Oregon state parks is fairly simple but more on that later!

 An officiant is required to get legally married in the state of Oregon.
-I can help you find the perfect officiant or bring a friend that’s ordained.
+I can help you find the perfect officiant or bring a friend that's ordained.
+I'm also ordained myself!
 You do need at least two witnesses for your marriage license.
-HOWEVER, you don’t have to bring anyone along with you if you don’t want to.
+HOWEVER, you don't have to bring anyone along with you if you don't want to.
 You can absolutely find a couple of strangers to witness the necessary parts.
 How romantic, am I right?